SophieH93/letsgetquizzicle/README.md

 To clone the quizgame from GitHub:

-1. Navigate to SophieH93/quizgame.
+1. Navigate to SophieH93/letsgetquizzicle.
 2. Click the green Clone or Download button.
 3. Copy the url in the dropdown box.
 4. Using your favourite IDE open up your preferred terminal.
 5. Navigate to your desired file location.
-6. Copy the following code and input it into your terminal to clone quizz game.
+6. Copy the following code and input it into your terminal to clone the game.
-Cred

 # Credits
 * **Simen Daehlin** my mentor.
 * **Stack Overview**
-*
+* **Slack Overview** for particularly helping me with my score count.

+# Disclaimer
 **This websit is for educational purposes only.**